Analysis | Trump’s illuminating defense of Kyle Rittenhouse

 “The big backlash going on in Portland cannot be unexpected after 95 days of watching and incompetent Mayor admit that he has no idea what he is doing,” Trump tweeted in response to a video posted by New York Times reporter Mike Baker, who said Trump backers “shot me too.”

 “The people of Portland won’t put up with no safety any longer.
 The Mayor is a FOOL.
-Bring in the National Guard!”
-Trump wrote.
+Bring in the National Guard!” the president wrote.

 To some degree, this is how personal biases work.
 It’s easier to sympathize with someone who agrees with you and with whom you associate.
-You’re much more liable to question the motives of someone who you don’t align with, and you’re much more liable to give the benefit of the doubt to someone you sympathize with.
+You’re much more liable to question the motives of someone who you don’t align with, and you’re much more likely to give the benefit of the doubt to someone you sympathize with.

-But it’s also evident to whom Trump gives the benefit of the doubt, from Charlottesville through today.
-And even in the course of a couple minutes on Monday night, that benefit of the doubt applied to one supporter who has been charged with a crime in a way it very much didn’t apply to another person who hasn’t.
+It’s evident to whom Trump gives the benefit of the doubt, from Charlottesville through today.
+And in the course of a couple of minutes Monday night, that benefit of the doubt applied to a supporter who has been charged with a crime — in a way it very much didn’t apply to another person who hasn’t.
 Trump’s comments about supporters who fire paintballs and pepper spray are also notably different from how he has talked about those who have used other nonlethal blunt instruments.
 Just because it’s not deadly doesn’t mean it’s not violent.

 It’s one thing to decline to denounce someone more forcefully — particularly when there is an ongoing legal case; it’s another to volunteer defenses for them.
-And for a president who has criticized his opponent for supposedly failing to condemn people on his political side specifically enough, it was instructive that Trump declined to provide a similarly broad statement.
+And for a president who has criticized his opponent for supposedly failing to condemn people on his political side specifically enough, it was instructive that Trump declined to provide a similar statement.